yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 1. From the Kubernetes dashboard, select Create in the top right corner.

-2. From the Resource creation view, select Create an App
+2. From the Resource creation view, select Create an App.

     ![This is a screenshot of the Deploy a Containerized App dialog box.
 Specify app details below is selected, and the fields have been filled in with the information that follows.
 At the bottom of the dialog box is a SHOW ADVANCED OPTIONS link.](media/image78.png)

-    - Enter "api" for the App name
+    - Enter "api" for the App name.

-    - Enter [LOGINSERVER]/content-api for the Container Image, replacing [LOGINSERVER] with your ACR login server, such as fabmedicalsol.azurecr.io
+    - Enter [LOGINSERVER]/content-api for the Container Image, replacing [LOGINSERVER] with your ACR login server, such as fabmedicalsol.azurecr.io.

-    - Set Number of pods to 1
+    - Set Number of pods to 1.

-    - Set Service to "Internal"
+    - Set Service to "Internal".

-    - Use 3001 for Port and 3001 for Target port
+    - Use 3001 for Port and 3001 for Target port.

 3. Select SHOW ADVANCED OPTIONS-----

-    - Enter 0.125 for the CPU requirement
+    - Enter 0.125 for the CPU requirement.

-    - Enter 128 for the Memory requirement
+    - Enter 128 for the Memory requirement.

     ![In the Advanced options dialog box, the above information has been entered.
 At the bottom of the dialog box is a Deploy button.](media/image79.png)